-It’s a beautiful small city on a calm bay, about 150 miles north of Acapulco in Guerrero State, and it’s where we are spending several weeks during what is considered “low season”.
-It traditionally rains a lot in September, and not as many tourists seek out this place of dreams as in other months, like December and January.
-I like that it’s low season, however, because there aren’t many gringos here right now.
+Zihuatanejo is a beautiful small city on a calm bay, about 150 miles north of Acapulco in Guerrero State, and it’s where we spent a month during what is considered “low season”.
+It traditionally rains a lot in September when we went, so there were fewer tourists when we were there.
+Just how we like it!
+And it didn’t rain all that much.

-- People: People are generally kind to us foreigners (as with all places in Mexico)
+- People: People were generally kind to us foreigners (as with all places in Mexico)

 - The city: Zihuatanejo has retained an authentic feel despite nearby Ixtapa’s mega-resort development (Ixtapa is another town about three miles away, and the two places are often marketed together)